osisoft/OSIsoft-Adapter-DNP3-Docs/V1/OSIsoft Adapter for DNP3 overview/OSIsoft Adapter for DNP3 principles of operation.md

 Similarly, even when polling quickly, some events could be missed if they do not change the value of the DNP point.
 If bandwidth is a concern, the adapter may make efficient use of the network by only requesting event data.
 When polling for static data, the outstation may report unchanging data unnecessarily, whereas *event scans* should only return new events.
-It is important to configure the adapter to perform Event Scans at an interval that is not long enough to allow the outstations’ event buffers to become full.
+It is important to configure the adapter to perform Event Scans at an interval that is not long enough to allow the outstationsâ€™ event buffers to become full.
 Refer to the documentation for each specific outstation to determine what constitutes an event and how much time it will take before the buffer becomes full.

 #### Unsolicited Events
 In addition to the *event scans* above, the adapter may be configured to receive *unsolicited* responses containing event data.
-An unsolicited response is a message sent from an outstation that the adapter did not explicitly request.
+An unsolicited response is a message sent from an outstation that the adapter did not explicitly request.Â

 If the adapter is configured to receive unsolicited data, outstations that support sending unsolicited data should report event data to the adapter as it occurs.
 This could eliminate the need for the adapter to poll the outstation(s) for data.